faizabidi/Transaction-account/README.md

 # Transaction-account
-Not sure where is project will go but the tentative idea is to build something like https://en.wikipedia.org/wiki/Transaction_account
+Not sure where this project will go but the tentative idea is to build something like https://en.wikipedia.org/wiki/Transaction_account